fionamcc/Docs/_build/html/_sources/kobas/using_kobas_cmd.txt

 **-o AROS1000:** name of output file

-For information on output files see annotateresults_
+For information on output files see :ref:`Understanding Your Results: Annotate <annotate_results>`

 **Identify Example Command**
 """"""""""""""""""""""""""""